Château Belle-Vue Haut-Médoc 2020 - Cru Bourgeois Exceptionnel

 Hachette

-“Awarded the title of Cru Bourgeois Exceptionnel in 2020, this wine is a beautifully crafted Haut-Médoc, elegant with its clear, brilliant color.
-While the nose is rather subtle, the palate is more expressive, opening with blackcurrant, spices, and toasty notes, supported by good freshness and well-integrated tannins.
+“Awarded the Cru Bourgeois Exceptionnel designation in 2020, this wine is a beautifully crafted Haut-Médoc, elegant with its clear, brilliant color.
+While the nose is rather subtle, the palate is more expressive, revealing notes of blackcurrant, spices, and toasted aromas, supported by good freshness and well-integrated tannins.
 A lovely classic. ” (Guide Hachette - 2024 Edition) - Château Belle-Vue offers one of the best values in the Haut-Médoc!

 Buy your Belle-Vue wines at the best price in a private sale!